SathyaBhat/sathyabh.at/content/weekly-notes-06-2024/index.md

     {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "moving-crates-3.jpg" "Crates stacked up and ready to be picked up" "Weekly Notes" >}}

 * In our new house in North Sydney, we've unpacked most of the crates and arranged/rearranged a few items around.
-My desktop/WFH place is now all set, and Jo spent a lot of time tying the cables together with cable ties.
+My gaming/WFH setup is ready.
+Jo spent a lot of time tying the cables together with cable ties.
 We will probably get a sleeve to cover the cables coming from the desktop.

+    {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "moving-crates-3.jpg" "My gaming/WFH setup.
+Crates will be moved soon."
+"Weekly Notes" >}}

 * We're still getting to know the area better.
 There are a couple of specialty coffee shops for our morning coffee/breakfast kicks as well as a Saravana Bhavan nearby for whenever the idly/vada/dosa craving kicks in.
 Look forward to exploring North Sydney more!

     {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "food-cafe-3.jpg" "Yay for vadas!"
 "Weekly Notes" >}}